kodell80305/dune-weaver-wled/README.md

 Features implemented are going to be those that are used on the Dune Weaver project, but the intentions is to be as compatible as possible with the WLED functions.

 ## What it does
-Isn't too hard to explain, since it should behave exactly like WLED in this environment (I'm not planning on re-inventing WLED ... this only incorporates needed/useful features for the Dune Weaver project.
+Isn't too hard to explain, since it should behave exactly like WLED in this environment (I'm not planning on re-inventing WLED ... this only incorporates needed/useful features for the Dune Weaver project).
 It is (in my opinion) usable at this point, but it's not feature complete.
 A short list of missing features includes:

 * Configuration from the web interface - this is high on my list.
 As of right now, strip type, number of leds, segment definitions, default color, etc. are all hard coded.
 Power, brightness, color picking and a limited number of effects work.
 * Timer not implemented.